xddq/git-hooks-sample/README.md

 # Small example repo for my post about git hooks.

 - the blog post: [here](https://pd-dev.xyz/blog/the-only-git-hooks-tutorial-you-will-need)
-- the branch "no-hooks-commit-and-push" contain the files that would get into the codebase without git hooks.
-- the main branch contains the files that did get into the codebase with git hooks.
+- inside the .git/hooks/ folder you will find the source code for the hooks.
+- try changing something inside index.js and then comitting and pushing.

+# prerequisites

+- run `npm install`